-Pile, a Republican, was the representative for Missouri's 1st congressional district from 1867 to 1869.
+Pile was the representative for Missouri’s 1st congressional district and was a Republican.
+He served from 1867 to 1869.

 From Mar 1867 to Mar 1869, Pile missed 245 of 717 roll call votes, which is 34.2%.
 This is worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.